NAPA & GPC – A Shared History

-By the late 1960s, Genuine was a nationwide distributor, supplying 2,500 independent jobbers and owning 33 of the 55 NAPA distribution centres, which then served 4,000 jobbers throughout the United States.
-The first NAPA brand parts were introduced in 1966 to be distributed through GPC’s ever-growing network.
+By the late 1960s, GPC was a nationwide distributor, supplying 2,500 independent jobbers and owning 33 of the 55 NAPA distribution centres, which then served 4,000 jobbers throughout the United States.
+The first NAPA-branded parts were introduced in 1966 to be distributed through GPC’s ever-growing network.

 GPC Expands Into Canada